 The Pumpkinvine Nature Trail ends at County Road 850, 0.6 mile west of Shipshewana.
 To reach the town proceed south on County Road 850 and then turn east on County Road 250 N (Middlebury St.).

 Parking and restrooms are available in Shipshewana.
 See Trail Access for more information.

 Shipshewana is a popular tourist destination featuring traditional country life.
 Information for visitors is available at the LaGrange County Convention and Visitors Bureau at 780 S. Van Buren St. in Shiphshewana.

 The original Pumpkin Vine Railroad station in Shipshewana is now the Galarina Folk Arts shop.

-The Shipshewana Town Center houses the Hochstetler Auto Museum, a collection of vintage Hudson automobiles.
+The Shipshewana Event Center houses the Hochstetler Auto Museum, a collection of vintage Hudson automobiles.